Comprehensive Guidance On Medicaid Planning

 - Many people expect that government programs, namely Medicare and/or Medicaid, will be a resource if and when the time comes to live in a long-term care facility.
 In fact, Medicare will only pay for the first 100 days of care, and then only if you are in a long-term care facility to receive skilled care.
 This leaves Medicaid as an option that many people pursue.

 The law is quite clear about who is entitled to receive Medicaid assistance and under what conditions.
 Anticipating and planning for this possibility well in advance of the need for it allows you to develop appropriate financial strategies.
-For best results, talk to a lawyer about how to use your assets and position yourself for a possible time when you may be looking to Medicaid as a solution.
-I am Dale S. Brewster of the Law Office of Dale S. Brewster, and I welcome you to our law firm to discuss Medicaid planning or other legal concerns.
+Our lawyers can help you do just that.

-What makes the Law Office of Dale S. Brewster stand out among the many Florida law firms that advertise their Medicaid planning services?
+What makes us stand out among the many Florida law firms that advertise their Medicaid planning services?
 Here are a few answers:

 - If you are local to Sun City Center or nearby in the Tampa Bay area, our location will be convenient for you.
-You will have ample opportunity for quality face time with your Sun City Center Medicaid planning attorney at the Law Office of Dale S. Brewster.
+You will have ample opportunity for quality face time at our Sun City Center office.

 - This law firm does not charge huge retainers or sell package deals.
 Rather, we charge by the hour, with the goal of working efficiently only on the services that you need, with no padding or unessential services included in your billing.